 - Avoiding overexposure of the sun

-Overexposing the lips under the sun is a major cause of lip cancers and it can be avoided by staying in the shades or using lip sunscreens products daily.
+Overexposing the lips under the sun is a major cause of lip cancer, and it can be avoided by staying in the shades or using lip sunscreen products daily.

 - Regular dental checkups